PlayFab/thundernetes/docs/gameserverbuild.md

 ```

 > _**NOTE**_: It is necessary to provide a `containerPort` value in the GameServerBuild YAML, since it is required for GameServerBuild validation (specifically, the way the PodTemplate is validated from Kubernetes).
 However, as mentioned, this provided value is not used since it's overwritten by the `hostPort` value.

+## Game server image upgrades

+You should **not** change any parts of the Pod specification in your GameServerBuild (including image/ports etc.).
+The best practice to upgrade your game server version is to spin up a separate GameServerBuild and gradually move traffic from the old GameServerBuild to the new one.
+Check our [relevant documentation](../howtos/upgradebuild.md) for more information.